 Heating & Cooling Keywords, As Promised

 When HVAC contractors think about search engine optimization (SEO), they often picture keywords.
-Although keywords are not the end all be all of SEO that they once were, they still hold a valuable place in on page optimization.
-Whether these phrases and terms are placed within title tags, header tags, meta descriptions, or body content, they should be integrated within the context of the page, and place a premium on user experience.
+Although keywords are not the end-all-be-all of SEO that they once were, they still hold a valuable place in on-page optimization.
+Whether these phrases and terms are placed within title tags, header tags, meta descriptions, or body content, they should be integrated within the page’s context and place a premium on user experience.
 As for the industry keywords HVAC contractors should target, take a look at the top 15 below, descending by search volume: